grscheller/neovim-notes/notes/08-EncodingsUnicode.md

 Note: Using `<S-C-u>` will not work.

-Note: `<C-S-u>` does not work while on the linux console.
+Note: `<C-S-u>` does not work while on the Linux console.

 Note: Defining vim key mapping with "key chords" like `<C-S-u>` will not work, neither will making it the target of the mapping.

-(TL;DR): Be aware that for both gvim and vim/nvim running in a terminal emulator, you are not interacting with the "terminal" being emulated, but the underlying GUI application.
+Aside: Be aware that for both gvim and vim/nvim running in a terminal emulator, you are not interacting with the "terminal" being emulated, but the underlying GUI application.
 As far as a real terminal is concerned, `CTRL+d` and `CTRL+D` are the same control character, ASCII